Xero API Integration: Pricing, Scopes, Sync Boundaries

 Two things changed, and both matter before you write a line of code.

 Xero rebuilt its OAuth permission scopes.
-For any app created after March 2, 2026, Xero replaced its two broad OAuth 2.0 scopes with ten granular ones.
+For any app created after March 2, 2026, Xero replaced its two broad OAuth 2.0 scopes with a set of granular ones, split by data domain and by read versus write, with more to come as Xero adds product areas.
 Existing apps have until September 2027 to migrate.
-In plain terms, your integration now has to ask for narrower, more specific permissions, which is better for security but means more careful scoping up front and a migration deadline on the calendar for anything already built.
+Your integration now has to ask for narrower, more specific permissions, which is better for security but means more careful scoping up front and a migration deadline on the calendar for anything already built.

 How Much Does the Xero API Cost in 2026?